 6. Visit Glen Canyon Dam

 Touring a dam sounds pretty boring, right?
 Well, this one is actually cool!
-The second largest dam in the country (after the Hoover Dam, both of which are fed by the Colorado River), Glen Canyon Dam is an engineering marvel for it’s time.
+The second largest dam in the country (after the Hoover Dam, also fed by the Colorado River), Glen Canyon Dam is an engineering marvel for it’s time.

 The Glen Canyon Bridge oversees the dam, and you must cross it when entering Page AZ.
 You may as well stop on the side of the road to catch a good view and visit the Glen Canyon Dam visitors center!